PoC-dev/backup/README.md

 ### Usage
 The following command line arguments apply:
 ```
-backup [-n] [-l] level
+backup [-d] [-l] level
 ```

+- `-d` creates a "done" file for signalling external programs that a certain file is finished and can be post-processed, e. g. written to tape.
 - `-n` prohibits ejecting of tape media.
-- `-l` creates a "lock" file for signalling external programs to not use that file (e. g. for writing to a tape drive).
 - `level` is the increment level, dump should use.

 If no level is submitted, it will be calculated from the weekday-number, which is incremented by one (so a full-backup has to be explicitly specified).